LOWEST OF THE LOW

 “It’s truly both an honour and somewhat prophetic to have Lowest of the Low signed with Sonic Envy,” says Hetherman.
 “Not only have I been a fan of the band since day one, but they were one of the springboards for my career in A&R at MCA-Universal, after I brought the band’s first indie release to the company.
 It only took 30 years, but we are finally business partners,” laughs Hetherman.

 Lowest of the Low have locked themselves in John Critchley’s (13 Engines) recording bunker, GreenDoorStudios, to rant and rage against the current state of affairs.
-It’s a molotov cocktail party tentatively titled Welcome To The Plunderdome.
-Look for the new album in 2023, and the catalogue reissues over the coming months.
+It’s a molotov cocktail party titled Welcome To The Plunderdome.set to release on October 6th.

 One of the most lauded independent Canadian bands of all time, Lowest of the Low can be traced back to 1983, when principal songwriter/singer/guitarist Ron Hawkins and drummer David Alexander played together as teenagers in a heavily politicized, straight-edge band called Social Insecurity.
 In the late 80s, Ron and David were joined by guitarist Stephen Stanley in their second band Popular Front, which later evolved into Lowest of the Low.
 While the music was a little slicker than their punk days and contained Afro-Caribbean flourishes, the focus on socially conscious lyrical content remained.
 After a few years of gigging, the trio felt restless with both their sound and scene.
 They began jamming at acoustic open-mic nights with a clutch of new songs that were stripped down yet infectious.
 The romantic-but-realistic lyrics, assembled from character sketches and journal entries in Ron’s ever-present notebook as he wandered the streets of Toronto, were always front and centre.